 Why you should take action regarding the Corporate Transparency Act (CTA)

-What is the Corporate Transparency Act
+What Is the Corporate Transparency Act?

-What Is A Company
+What Is A Company?

 A “Company” is an entity formed by filing a document with a secretary of state or similar office under state or tribal law.
 Thus, corporations, LLCs, Trusts that are filed with a State, and limited partnerships are Companies.
 Foreign entities registered to do business in the U.S. are also considered Companies under the CTA.
-This pretty much covers 90% of the companies in the US or that are doing business in the US.
-Trusts that are not filed with the state do not need to be filed.

 Who Does Not Have To File